Kou Ichinomiya a.k.a. Recruit

 Played by: Maaya Sakamoto (voice, anime), and Mirei Kiritani (drama)Rec's love interest and the reason he lives under the bridge.
 A Cloudcuckoolander who believes she's a Venusian (she is actually from Venus, as it is revealed later in the story).
-She has a strange obsession with fishing some of the creatures that live in the riverbed and provides them for the community.
+She has a strange obsession with fishing some of the creatures that live in the riverbed and provides them as food for the community.

 - Ambiguously Human: Nino is presented as someone who could be very human in appearance... unless her unfamiliarity with what a normal human would do (especially a human girl) in a relationship, or the fact that she can breath under water, drop various hints that she isn't actually human.